intrepidOlivia/vrc_prefabs/README.md

 # vrc_prefabs
-A collection of prefabs and scripts for use in VRChat
+A collection of prefabs and scripts for use in VRChat, created by Poplopo (Marisha Parker).